 What You Can Do During Cats Grooming

-Don't improvise groomer.
+Don't improvise, groomer.
 It requires expertise to do this job well without hurting or stressing the animal.
-You should know that the field of grooming is not regulated and anyone can improvise groomer.
+You should know that the field of grooming is not regulated, and anyone can improvise groomer.
 It is, therefore, necessary to make sure to choose your groomer carefully.

 There are also home cats grooming services that have the advantage of not stressing the cat unnecessarily during a car trip.
-Although few in number, there are more and more ethical groomers offering a low-stress grooming service.
+Although few, there are more and more ethical groomers offering a low-stress grooming service.
 They have several techniques to manage the animal's stress, going as far as interrupting work in the middle of the session to continue another day if the cat is too stressed.

 How to Avoid Cat Fights After Cats Grooming

 One of the most common problems after cats grooming is to see him clash with his colleagues and treat each other as sworn enemies when they return home.
 The explanation is that cats identify not only by their looks but also by their smell.
-So when a cat comes back with no hair on its body except for the head, the tips of the legs, and the tip of the tail (the famous insultingly beautiful pompom), it looks nothing like the bushy cat full of hair that it was before leaving home.
+So when a cat comes back with no hair on his body except for the head, the tips of the legs, and the tip of the tail (the famous insultingly beautiful pompom), it looks nothing like the bushy cat full of hair that it was before leaving home.
 Moreover, as the hair on which his scent was found has been shaved off, he no longer carries his identifying scent.
-He is therefore not recognized by his congeners who now consider him an invader.
+He is, therefore not recognized by his congeners, who now consider him an invader.

 This is why, on returning from the veterinarian or groomer, the cat must be isolated in a room with its litter, food, and water, and this WITHOUT contact with other cats for about 5 to 7 hours.
 This will allow the cat to calm down from this very stressful time and maybe even get some sleep.
 He will also be able to wash completely and thus put his unique smell back all over his body) so that his feline friends from the same house can identify him by his smell even though he no longer has hair.